Alex-Trojans/QuizXBot/README.md

 Bot quiz for Telegram and VK.
 It uses text files to load questions and bot to ask its.
 Also, it uses Redis cloud databases to save intermediate results.

-To find bot in TG: @dvmn_quiz_bot
+To find bot in TG: @QuizXBot

 Commands for Telegram's bot:

-1. /start – start quiz
+1. /qstart – auto quiz start
-2. /help – about this bot
+2. /help – about this bot & Feauters
-3. /exit, /cancel – quit game

 [![Telegram-2019-08-09-18-14-21.png](https://i.postimg.cc/VNSPRw9w/Telegram-2019-08-09-18-14-21.png)](https://postimg.cc/TyXsdZHN)